ErickCardoso007/ErickCardoso007/README.md

 # Hello, my name is Erick Cardoso 👨🏿‍💻

 - 🐱‍💻Explore new technologies, techniques and solutions.
-- 🐱‍💻 Currently studying: JavaScript
+- 🐱‍💻 Currently studying: JavaScript.
-- 🐱‍💻 Development of projects to practice the knowledge learned
+- 🐱‍💻 Development of projects to practice the knowledge learned.
 - 🧍🏽‍♂ pronoun: He/Him